zephinzer/wiki.joeir.net/docs/dev/git.md

 ### Pull with Rebase

+Pulling with rebase does a fetch, but before merging in the remote changes, it rolls back to a state before all remote changes were made, applies the remote changes, and then applies your local changes.

 !!!
 Info "Why"
-    - I would like to update my code by placing whatever's from the remote before my current changes so that it is the same as the remote's and I don't have a merge commit.
+    I would like to update my code by placing whatever's from the remote before my current changes so that it is the same as the remote's and I don't have a merge commit.

 ```sh
 git pull -r